#ContinuityOfGovernment, #WW3, #Deep State

 “Out with it!”

 The president’s icy blue eyes flashed with anger, then dissolved into capitulation.
-He ran his fingers through his matted hair but it remained disheveled.
+He ran his fingers through his matted hair, but it sprung back just as disheveled.

-Manfred raised his hand to silence Frank.
-He lumbered over to his bureau and retrieved his carafe of bourbon.
+Manfred raised his hand to silence him.
+He lumbered over to his bureau and retrieved his karaff of bourbon.
 He poured two glasses and offered one to Tibbles.
-Tibbles accepted it after being prodded.
+Tibbles accepted it after a prod.
 Manfred clinked Frank’s glass, then shuffled back to his bed and took a seat.

 “I expected this.”

 “We believe the Russians have a video, sir.”

 “What has she done, Frank?”
 Manfred took a drink, then studied his flat, boney feet.

 The glow of the president’s demeanor darkened further as if storm clouds had rolled into his bed chamber.
 He sat on his bed, bluish, spindly legs splayed, exposed, holding his drink between his knees.
 “One look at you, Frank, tells me it’s bad.”

 “Should I, sir?”

 Tibbles nervously scanned the room, spotted the remote control on the nightstand, grabbed it and turned on the screen.
 He navigated to the POTUS’ top secret messaging account and opened the message from “Timmy”, which was the contact name President Manfred had given to the Russian president.
 He pressed play.
 The visage of the first lady, bleary-eyed and mannequin cold appeared.
 Her silky, jet black hair was done up in meticulous fashion.
 Her eyebrows, which tended to grow into convergence when not shorn, had been expertly waxed into the shape of two narrow, angry brush strokes.
 Her heavy makeup was nevertheless flawless.
 When she started to speak, only her crystalline-white bottom teeth appeared.
 The president stared down at his glass.